 - Strong Management: Undoubtedly, leadership must be more consistent as managers grapple with having to lead teams who are not always together.
 When people are working remotely, they may have more independence, but may also feel disengaged.
 As a response to this, managers need to have regular check-ins with their teams, and authentically connect beyond business matters.
 While connection points can certainly happen remotely, face to face interaction is vital to team bonding.
 Replicating fun and breaking bread over Teams or Zoom can only go so far.
 A healthy combination of the two is highly recommended.

 These are just some of the considerations that company leaders need to address to elevate employee engagement with a hybrid work model.
 No longer can organizations depend on an organic approach to help build and sustain culture.
-The work landscape has been redrawn with the hybrid work ecosystem and now leaders need to be intentional in how they engage employees both in-person and digitally.
+The work landscape has been redrawn with the hybrid work model and now leaders need to be intentional in how they engage employees both in-person and digitally.

 Culture remains very important to companies.
 Attracting and retaining the best talent requires meeting the diverse needs of workers.
 Defining that culture, its core principles values, and operationalizing them through the application of well-defined communications strategies and infrastructure investment will separate leading companies from those that experience disengagement and attrition.
 Afterall, your people are your greatest assets.